 The North Oxnard Youth and Families Outpatient Clinic served the second highest number of clients in the county.
-In order to keep up with this demand, our multidisciplinary team included the psychologist, clinicians, and mental health associates began implementing intake orientations in both English and Spanish.
-This parent group allowed a space for parents to learn about topics such as roles and services of each provider, the process in receiving care, as well as psychoeducation on mental health and linkage to community resources.
-In addition, the clinic Provided parent and youth groups on several topics such as Seeking Safety, CBT for Depression and Anxiety, Aggression Replacement Therapy.
-The notable community impact was that each group is comprised of a separate parent and youth group to learn skills as well as a field trip to a local community program so that the client and family can continue to learn and apply the skills they learned into their natural environment.
+In order to keep up with this demand, the multidisciplinary team which includes a psychologist, clinicians, and mental health associates, began implementing intake orientations in both English and Spanish.
+This orientation allowed a space for parents to learn about topics such as roles and services of each provider, the process in receiving care, as well as psychoeducation on mental health and linkage to community resources.
+In addition, the clinic provided parent and youth groups on several topics such as Seeking Safety, CBT for Depression and Anxiety, Aggression Replacement Therapy.
+The has been a notable community impact, each group is comprised of a separate parent and youth group to learn skills as well as a field trip to a local community program so that the client and family can continue to learn and apply the skills they learned into their natural environment.